top of page

 Do the Gospels conflict in the Timing of the Last Supper?

 As we prepare for Easter, we notice a difference in the timing of the Last Supper as reported in the various Gospels.
-The Gospels agree that Jesus's trial and execution were on Preparation day and they had to be finished before the Sabbath began at dusk.
-Given that Sabbath began Friday at dusk, Preparation Day was normally Friday so no work was done on the Sabbath.
+The Gospels agree that Jesus's trial and execution were on Preparation Day, and they had to be finished before the Sabbath began, Friday at dusk.
+Preparation Day was normally Friday, so no work was done on the Sabbath.
 There is a discrepancy in the timing and type of meal.

 last supper